javascript-tutorial/en.javascript.info/2-ui/1-document/05-basic-dom-node-properties/article.md

 - [EventTarget](https://dom.spec.whatwg.org/#eventtarget) -- is the root "abstract" class.
 Objects of that class are never created.
 It serves as a base, so that all DOM nodes support so-called "events", we'll study them later.
 - [Node](http://dom.spec.whatwg.org/#interface-node) -- is also an "abstract" class, serving as a base  for DOM nodes.
 It provides the core tree functionality: `parentNode`, `nextSibling`, `childNodes` and so on (they are getters).
 Objects of `Node` class are never created.
 But there are concrete node classes that inherit from it, namely: `Text` for text nodes, `Element` for element nodes and more exotic ones like `Comment` for comment nodes.
 - [Element](http://dom.spec.whatwg.org/#interface-element) -- is a base class for DOM elements.
 It provides element-level navigation like `nextElementSibling`, `children` and searching methods like `getElementsByTagName`, `querySelector`.
 A  browser supports not only HTML, but also XML and SVG.
 The `Element` class serves as a base for more specific classes: `SVGElement`, `XMLElement` and `HTMLElement`.
 - [HTMLElement](https://html.spec.whatwg.org/multipage/dom.html#htmlelement) -- is finally the basic class for all HTML elements.
-It is inherited by various HTML elements:
+It is inherited by concrete HTML elements:
     - [HTMLInputElement](https://html.spec.whatwg.org/multipage/forms.html#htmlinputelement) -- the class for `<input>` elements,
     - [HTMLBodyElement](https://html.spec.whatwg.org/multipage/semantics.html#htmlbodyelement) -- the class for `<body>` elements,
-    - [HTMLAnchorElement](https://html.spec.whatwg.org/multipage/semantics.html#htmlanchorelement) -- the class for `<a>` elements
+    - [HTMLAnchorElement](https://html.spec.whatwg.org/multipage/semantics.html#htmlanchorelement) -- the class for `<a>` elements,
     - ...and so on, each tag has its own class that may provide specific properties and methods.

 So, the full set of properties and methods of a given node comes as the result of the inheritance.

 For example, let's consider the DOM object for an `<input>` element.
 It belongs to [HTMLInputElement](https://html.spec.whatwg.org/multipage/forms.html#htmlinputelement) class.

-It gets properties and methods as a superposition of:
+It gets properties and methods as a superposition of (listed in inheritance order):

-- `HTMLInputElement` -- this class provides input-specific properties, and inherits from...
+- `HTMLInputElement` -- this class provides input-specific properties,
-- `HTMLElement` -- it provides common HTML element methods (and getters/setters) and inherits from...
+- `HTMLElement` -- it provides common HTML element methods (and getters/setters),
-- `Element` -- provides generic element methods and inherits from...
+- `Element` -- provides generic element methods,
-- `Node` -- provides common DOM node properties and inherits from...
+- `Node` -- provides common DOM node properties,.
 - `EventTarget` -- gives the support for events (to be covered),
-- ...and finally it inherits from `Object`, so "pure object" methods like `hasOwnProperty` are also available.
+- ...and finally it inherits from `Object`, so "plain object" methods like `hasOwnProperty` are also available.

 To see the DOM node class name, we can recall that an object usually has the `constructor` property.
 It references the class constructor, and `constructor.name` is its name: